roshaan55/pycamdetector/README.md

 ```
 ### 2. flipType:
 Its a boolean value which takes the input as **true** or **false**, is used to draw flip the type of hands detected in a BGR Image or by webcam input.
 By default it is true and flips the hand type.
-If you don't want to flip the type of hand, you can pass flipType as **False**
+If you don't want to flip the type of hand, you can pass flipType as **False**.
 With **draw=True** and **flipType=False**
 ```py
 hands, img = detector.findHands(img, fliptype=False)